 9. How is the department funded?

 VCU Parking and Transportation is a self-supporting unit.
 The department’s parking operations are funded by permit sales, pay-per-use revenue, and special event parking revenue.
 RamRide is funded through parking subscription revenue and a contribution from VCU Health System.
-RamSafe is funded by the student university fee.
+The student university fee funds RamSafe.

 10. Do parking operations generate a profit for the department?